pavan2318/AppStoreVersionChecker/README.md

 ### Prerequisites and Dependencies
 Before using the AppStoreVersionChecker script, ensure you have the following prerequisites and dependencies in place:
 - **Python**: The script requires Python 3.x to run.
 If you don't have Python installed, you can download it from the official Python website: [https://www.python.org/downloads/](https://www.python.org/downloads/)
-- **Requests Library**: The script uses the `requests` library to send HTTP requests to the Play Store website.
+- **Requests Library**: The script uses the `requests` library to send HTTP requests to the App Store website.
 You can install it using `pip` with the following command: `pip install requests`
 - **Beautiful Soup**: The script utilizes the `BeautifulSoup` library to parse and extract data from HTML content.
 Install it using `pip` with the following command: `pip install beautifulsoup4`

 ## Installation